anna099/hegel/culture/6-faith-insight.md

 common in modernity to suppose that the world around us is too dry and indifferent -- or, in this case, too vain -- for us to find meaning in it, and that we must therefore retreat into thought to 'construct' a meaning for ourselves.
-As Hyppolite says, 'Man lives in one world and thinks in another.'[^81] Alasdair MacIntyre claims that Rameau's nephew criticises a world that is implied by moral emotivism: a world wherein non-manipulative (i.e., ethical) relations are impossible because everything boils down to preference and desire, and there are no impersonal criteria of action.[^82] If we accept this, then, we can understand faith's flight from actuality as a flight from the emotivist scenario; the construction of a faith-world is an attempt to establish a ground for non-manipulative relations between people.
+We live in one world and think in another.[^81] Alasdair MacIntyre claims that Rameau's nephew criticises a world that is implied by moral
+emotivism: a world wherein non-manipulative (i.e., ethical) relations are impossible because everything boils down to preference and desire, and there are no impersonal criteria of action.[^82] If we accept this, then, we can understand faith's flight from actuality as a flight from the emotivist scenario; the construction of a faith-world is an attempt to establish a ground for non-manipulative relations between people.

 In the case of faith and pure insight, however, we are not quite dealing with a *constructed* world of thought.
 This flight into thought is 'only the